gediz/mpv-wiki/User-Scripts.md

 * **[sharpen complex 2](https://gist.github.com/zxx1/862dcfb171ddc3fa8832)** - Port from MPC-HC.

 * **[adaptive sharpen](https://gist.github.com/bjin/e22e96861669e897cf65)** - A two-pass sharpen filter to sharpen medium sharp edges the most.
 Ported from a [HLSL](http://forum.doom9.org/showthread.php?t=172131) shader.
+Note that this shader expects gamma light and requires all linear scaling options (`linear-scaling` and `sigmoid-upscaling`) turned off to work properly.

 ## VapourSynth scripts

 * **[mvtools](https://github.com/haasn/gentoo-conf/blob/nanodesu/home/nand/.mpv/filters/mvtools.vpy)** - Use [MVTools](https://github.com/dubhater/vapoursynth-mvtools)'s BlockFPS function to perform motion interpolation on the video in realtime.

 * **[nnedi3](https://github.com/haasn/gentoo-conf/blob/nanodesu/home/nand/.mpv/filters/nnedi3.vpy)** - Use [NNEDI3](https://github.com/dubhater/vapoursynth-nnedi3) to double the resolution of the video.
 This always performs a single doubling.
 Note that the vapoursynth-nnedi3 filter is so slow that this practically can't be used in realtime, so it's not much use in practice.
+(Obsolete: mpv now has a built-in nnedi3 prescaler)

 * **[flash3kyuu](https://github.com/haasn/gentoo-conf/blob/nanodesu/home/nand/.mpv/filters/flash3kyuu.vpy)** - Use [flash3kyuu](https://github.com/SAPikachu/flash3kyuu_deband) to deband the video, with reasonable (mildly grainy) default settings.
 (Obsolete: mpv now ships with a similar debanding filter as shader)